open-hand/choerodon-file/README.md

 ## Reporting Issues

-If you find any shortcomings or bugs, please describe them in the Issue.
+If you find any shortcomings or bugs, please describe them in the [issue](https://github.com/choerodon/choerodon/issues/new?template=issue_template.md).

 ## How to Contribute

 Pull requests are welcome!
-Follow this link for more information on how to contribute.
+[Follow](https://github.com/choerodon/choerodon/blob/master/CONTRIBUTING.md) to know for more information on how to contribute.